Rule #30: Let Willie do the dirty work.

 Place the onions and garlic in the bottom of the slow cooker or roasting pan.
 Place the pork on top, fat side up, sprinkling on any extra rub that didn’t make its way onto the pork butt.
 Pour the beef stock all around the roast (but not over it).

-Cover and cook for 10-12 hours, until the meat shreds easily with a fork.
+Cover and cook on low for 10-12 hours (or in the oven at 275), until the meat shreds easily with a fork.

 Remove the meat to a cutting board and shred, discarding the fat and the bone.
 Combine with 1 bottle of your favorite BBQ sauce.
 Add more sauce, 1⁄2 a bottle at a time, until you are satisfied with how saucy and moist your pork is.